suzuki-shunsuke/tfcmt/README.md

 When running tfcmt, you can specify the configuration path via `--config` option (if it's omitted, the configuration file `{.,}tfcmt.y{,a}ml` is searched from the current directory to the root directory).

-The example settings of GitHub and GitHub Enterprise, Slack, [Typetalk](https://www.typetalk.com/) are as follows.
+The example settings of GitHub and GitHub Enterprise are as follows.
 Incidentally, there is no need to replace TOKEN string such as `$GITHUB_TOKEN` with the actual token.
 Instead, it must be defined as environment variables in CI settings.

 [template](https://golang.org/pkg/text/template/) of Go can be used for `template`.
 The templates can be used in `tfcmt.yaml` are as follows: